IamArav2012/Small-EEG-Projects/Left_or_Right/Hand.md

 # Hand.md

-This model is trained on the built-in data archive library, `mne.datasets.eegbvi`.
+This model is trained on the built-in data archive library, `mne.datasets.eegbci`.
 The preprocessing of the data involves techiniques such as:
 - Independent Component Analysis (ICA)
 - Bandpower extraction
 - Common Spatial Pattern (CSP)